-- Capacity and resources needed to develop and integrate new products. - Long-term branch commitment to ongoing support for the digital ecosystem. - Staffing of developers and subject matter experts for each shared application.
+- Capacity and resources needed to develop and integrate new products. - Ongoing support for the digital ecosystem requires long-term branch commitment. - Staffing of developers and subject matter experts is crucial for each shared application.

 - Investment in shared infrastructure.

 - Implementation services.

 - Acquisition of software and/or hardware.

 - Development of standard interfaces to external systems.